 developpermission for a model set that includes at least one model in the project.
 Alternatively, having the

-manage_modelspermission gives you access to view the project.
+manage_modelspermission gives you permission to view the project.

 On the LookML Project page, anyone with